wildlink

 History

-Among his television productions was a BBC NHU special programme for New Years Day, ‘In the Eye of the Wind’ was a tribute to the late Sir Peter Scott and a celebration of the organisation he founded, the Wildfowl & Wetlands Trust.
+Among his most successful television productions was a BBC NHU special programme for New Years Day, ‘In the Eye of the Wind’ was a tribute to the late Sir Peter Scott and a celebration of the organisation he founded, the Wildfowl & Wetlands Trust.
 Written and produced by Andrew Cooper and narrated by Sir David Attenborough, it was the one of the highest rating documentaries on British television that Christmas.
 Over the last few years, ‘When the North Wind Blows’, ‘The Lost Lands of Scilly’, ‘Treasure Islands’, ‘Five Owl Farm’ and ‘The Farm - that time forgot’, also ranked among the highest rating Natural World documentaries on BBC television.
 The latter programme, not only won a Royal Television Society award for the best Network Documentary, but at the time, provoked the biggest positive response to a wildlife documentary ever recorded by the BBC NHU.
 A couple of years later, ‘Five Owl Farm’ was also the highest rating BBC Natural World documentary of the year.
+His next film was equally popular, a natural history of one of the best known but elusive animals in Britain.
+'Badgers - Secrets of the Sett' was a revelation, the first film to follow these seldom seen creatures underground to discover previously unrecorded behaviour.

-Outside of television over the past 25 years, Andrew Cooper has been involved with many charities as a Vice-President of the Isles of Scilly Wildlife Trust; Chairman of the Devon Wildlife Trust; a Trustee of the world class National Marine Aquarium in Plymouth and a Trustee of the Whitley Wildlife Trust, the owners of Paignton Zoo, Living Coasts, Newquay Zoo and Slapton National Nature Reserve.
-As a long serving board member of some of the premier educational wildlife experiences in Britain and a non-executive director of a leading health care trust, he has a sought after combination of commercial talents.
-His reputation as a corporate visionary and a unique combination of skills in senior management, environment, media and marketing, have been eagerly sought by companies and organisations keen to strengthen their boards.
+Outside of television over the past 25 years, Andrew Cooper has been involved with many charities as Vice-President of the Isles of Scilly Wildlife Trust; Chairman of the Devon Wildlife Trust; a Trustee of the world class National Marine Aquarium in Plymouth and a Trustee of the Whitley Wildlife Trust, the owners of Paignton Zoo, Living Coasts, Newquay Zoo and Slapton National Nature Reserve.
+As a long serving board member of some of the prime educational wildlife visitor attarctions in Britain and Vice- chairman and Non-executive Director of a leading Health Care Foundation Trust, he has a sought after combination of commercial talents.
+He has recently received a Secretary of State appoint as a board member of Dartmoor National Park and the become the chair of one of the oldest and most prestigious museums in Britain.
+His unique combination of skills in senior management, environment, media and marketing, have been eagerly sought by companies and organisations keen to strengthen their boards.

-Andrew Cooper is an entertaining after dinner speaker on his often amusing life as a wildlife film maker.
-He also lectures widely on his film topics, wildlife conservation and the media, as well as script writing and donates his time freely to many charities.
+Andrew Cooper is perhaps better lnown as entertaining after dinner speaker on his often amusing life as a wildlife film maker.
+He lectures widely at Universities as well as top rated cruise ships on a variety of subjects, providing remarkable and entertaining insights into the world of wildlife documentary television and the colourful nature of his worldwide locations.
+He also often donates his time freely to fund raising for wildlife and medical charities.

 Andean volcano, Equador.